sysgears/mochapack/docs/installation/cli-usage.md

-  --delay                        wait for async suite definition --webpack-config               path to webpack-config file --webpack-env                  environment passed to the webpack-config, when it is a function --opts                         path to webpack-mocha options file, Default cwd/mocha-webpack.opts
+  --delay                        wait for async suite definition --webpack-config               path to webpack-config file --webpack-env                  environment passed to the webpack-config, when it is a function --opts                         path to webpack-mocha options file, Default cwd/mochapack.opts

 Examples

-  mocha-webpack "src/**/*.test.js"
+  mochapack "src/**/*.test.js"
-  mocha-webpack --webpack-config webpack.config-test.js
+  mochapack --webpack-config webpack.config-test.js

 Default pattern when no arguments:
   "test/*.{ext}"              {ext} is placeholder for extensions in your webpack config via 'resolve.extensions'.
 Fallbacks to '.js'